llogiq/llogiq.github.io/_posts/2015-10-05-safety-freedom.md

 there to build the compiler (and off-limits to all but users of the "nightly" version, which gives the "unstable" its meaning).
-The whole thing screams "you haven't even seen my final form", and having learned it for the last months, I'm curious what's in store.
+The whole thing screams "you haven't even seen my final form", and having learned it for the last months, I'm optimistic about the future.

 Rust gets its **safety** from a few features working together.
 The type system lets us encode certain things about ownership and lifetimes of objects – things